Let’s Not Get Comfortable

 Do you ever feel like a foreigner here?
 I certainly do.

 Living in this world is often disappointing and difficult.
 It’s confusing and full of conflicts.
 The moments of joy seem fleeting compared to the problems that hang on forever.
-When I hear people talk about ‘forever homes’ here on earth, I’m really glad to know that my ‘forever home’ is not here – it’s in a much better place.
+When I hear people talk about their ‘forever homes’ here on earth, I’m really glad to know that my ‘forever home’ is not here – it’s in a much better place.

 The hole left in my life by the death of my son will only be filled in heaven.